 A few fun facts about Portland, Oregon include:

-- Portland is home to The Bonneville Environmental Foundation – who helps us offset the energy we utilize by 300%.
+- Portland is home to The Bonneville Environmental Foundation – whose renewable energy we utilize by 300%.
 Feel free to read more on our environmentally friendly energy use: GreenGeeks & Bonneville Environmental Foundation & U.S. EPA Recognizes GreenGeeks Green Efforts

 - Portland was almost called Boston, Oregon.
 The decision was made with a coin flip by the two original settlers.